ejiang444/interactive-trading-simulator/README.md

 ```

 ### 📊 Data Requirements
+Dates are automatically parsed and sorted by the application.
-- Default stock datasets are stored in the data folder.
+- Default stock datasets are stored in the data folder
-- Users can upload their own CSV stock data.
+- Users can upload their own CSV stock data
 - CSV files should include at minimum:
     - Date
     - Open
     - High
     - Low
     - Close
-- Dates are automatically parsed and sorted by the app.

 ### ⬇️ Dependencies
 Install all required packages: